alexjsmac/alexjsmac.github.io/_pages/about.md

 title: About
 ---

-Alex is a recent graduate of McMaster University's MA program in Communication and New Media and is now working as an Applied Machine Learning Engineer in the broadcast industry.

-Originally from Thunder Bay, ON and now residing in Hamilton, ON, his passion for music and technology guides his artistic practice investigating applications of machine learning in the arts.

-He has also earned both a diploma in Music Industry Arts from Fanshawe College and an HBSc in Computer Science from Western University.
+Alex MacLean (aka Sunntack) stands at the crossroads of art and technology.
+A new media artist, software developer, and live AV performer, he ventures into the unexplored territories of experimental electronic music, shaping auditory landscapes that push the conventional boundaries.

+His performances are a fusion of audio-reactive video projections, an immersive marriage of sound and visuals.
+With a deep-seated curiosity for human ecology, Alex's work revolves around exploring related themes through the lens of the audiovisual.

-Some of his works and performances have been included at international conferences and festivals such as ICLC (2020), NIME (2020), and the Network Music Festival (2020).
+Alex's contributions have graced renowned stages at international conferences and festivals such as ICLC, NIME, and the Network Music Festival.
+Notably, his creative endeavors were acknowledged with the 2022 City of Hamilton Arts Awards Shirley Elford Emerging Artist Commission Prize, highlighting his innovative approach and impactful presence in the artistic sphere.

-Locally, Alex is a member of the Hamilton Arts Council and McMaster's Cybernetic Orchestra, a live-coding laptop ensemble.
+Through Alex's hands, technology becomes a tool for expression, and sound becomes a conduit for storytelling, crafting experiences that engage and resonate with audiences, offering glimpses into the uncharted territories of art and innovation.